-The most famous problem about LRS is the Skolem Problem (over $\rat$): given an LRS $\seq{u_n}$ over $\rat$, decide whether there exists $n$ such that $u_n = 0$.
-The Skolem Problem has been open for nearly ninety years, counting from the seminal work \cite{skolem-sml} of Skolem, and is currently known to be decidable for LRS (over $\rat$) of order 4 or less \cite{mignotte-shorey-tijdeman-skolem,vereschagin-skolem}.
-A related result is the celebrated Skolem-Mahler-Lech theorem \cite{skolem-sml,mahler-sml,lech-sml}, which states that for any LRS over a field of characteristic zero, the set of zeros is a union of a finite set $F$ and finitely many arithmetic progressions ${a_1 + b_1\nat}, \ldots,{a_k+b_k\nat}$, where $0 \le a_i < b_i$ for all $i$.
-The values of $k, a_i, b_i$ can all be effectively computed, whereas determining whether $F$ is empty is exactly the Skolem Problem.
-Berstel and Mignotte showed in~\cite{berstel-deux-decidable-properties-of-lrs} that if an LRS $\seq{u_n}$ is not identically zero, then there exists effectively computable $L \ge 1$ such that for all $0 \le r < L$, the subsequence $\seq{u_{nL+r}}$ is either identically zero or has finitely many zeros.
-Consequently, if we assume existence of an oracle for the Skolem Problem, then we can effectively compute all elements of $F$ in the Skolem-Mahler-Lech theorem: take $L$ subsequences and repeatedly apply the Skolem oracle to each non-zero subsequence until all zeros have been found.
+The most famous problem about LRS is the Skolem problem (over $\rat$): given an LRS $\seq{u_n}$ over $\rat$, decide whether there exists $n$ such that $u_n = 0$.
+The Skolem problem has been open for some ninety years, counting from the seminal work \cite{skolem-sml} of Skolem, and is currently known to be decidable for LRS (over $\rat$) of order 4 or less \cite{mignotte-shorey-tijdeman-skolem,vereschagin-skolem}.
+A related result is the celebrated Skolem-Mahler-Lech theorem \cite{skolem-sml,mahler-sml,lech-sml}, which asserts that the set of zeros of an LRS over a field of characteristic zero is a union of a finite set $F$ and finitely many arithmetic progressions ${a_1 + b_1\nat}, \ldots,{a_k+b_k\nat}$, where $0 \le a_i$ for all $i$.
+The values of $k, a_i, b_i$ can all be effectively computed, whereas determining whether $F$ is empty is exactly the Skolem problem.
+Berstel and Mignotte showed in~\cite{berstel-deux-decidable-properties-of-lrs} that for an LRS $\seq{u_n}$ there exists an effectively computable $L \ge 1$ such that for all $0 \le r < L$, the subsequence $\seq{u_{nL+r}}$ has finitely many zeros or finitely many non-zero terms.
+Consequently, if we assume existence of an oracle for the Skolem problem, then we can effectively compute all elements of $F$ in the Skolem-Mahler-Lech theorem: take $L$ subsequences and repeatedly apply the Skolem oracle to each non-zero subsequence until all zeros have been found.

-Other well-known open decision problems of LRS include the Positivity Problem (given $\seq{u_n}$, decide if $u_n \ge 0$ for all $n$) and the Ultimate Positivity Problem (given $\seq{u_n}$, decide if $u_n \ge 0$ for all sufficiently large~$n$).
+Other well-known open decision problems on LRS include the Positivity problem (given $\seq{u_n}$, decide if $u_n \ge 0$ for all $n$) and the Ultimate Positivity problem (given $\seq{u_n}$, decide if $u_n \ge 0$ for all sufficiently large~$n$).
 These decision problems were already encountered in the 1970s by Salomaa and others when studying growth and related problems in formal languages \cite{rozenberg1995cornerstones,Salomaa_1978}.
-The Skolem Problem for LRS over $\rat$ can be reduced to the Positivity Problem for LRS over $\rat$, but the latter is also, independently from the Skolem Problem, hard with respect to certain open problems in Diophantine approximation~\cite{pos-low-order}.
+The Skolem problem for LRS over $\rat$ can be reduced to the Positivity problem for LRS over $\rat$, but the latter is also, independently from the Skolem problem, hard with respect to certain open problems in Diophantine approximation~\cite{pos-low-order}.